James Cantwell: Healthcare

 Cantwell is noted for his work to combat the opioid epidemic, pushing for increased access to recovery coaches and co-chairing the Promote Prevent Commission created by his legislation.

 The Promote Prevent Commission's work also included suicide prevention, serving as one of several forums where Cantwell sought to advocate for evidence-based solutions and promote awareness and destigmatization.
 He was recognized for these efforts by the Massachusetts Coalition for Suicide Prevention.

 Cantwell fought to mandate insurance coverage for long-term impacts of Lyme disease.

 Infrastructure

 When two homes in Scituate burned down after floodwater contacted electrical equipment that was still live due to a delayed response from National Grid, Cantwell was among the first to call for a Department of Public Utilities investigation, urged DPU to impose fines, and fought to ensure those fines would be returned to affected towns.

 Cantwell's also worked to get the Department of Transportation to begin a widening project for Route 139 in Marshfield.

 After the Fukushima nuclear accident, Cantwell led efforts calling for more robust emergency planning surrounding the Pilgrim Nuclear Power Station.
 Cantwell was also critical of the lockout by Entergy during contract negotiations at Pilgrim.

+Judiciary

+Cantwell played a substantial role in alimony reform: sponsoring the 2017 alimony reform proposal, debating of the legislation in committee, and being cited by the Massachusetts Supreme Judicial Court's interpretation of the final law.